 Vitamin B12 is used for many different functions.
 On the sports nutrition front, Vitamin B12 has been shown to elevate energy and stamina levels while reducing fatigue and enhancing cognitive function.

 Methylcobalamin is the form used in ALTIUS because it works very well.
-However, that’s not the case with most supplements.
+However, that's not the case with most supplements.
 Most supplements use a cheaper form of B12 called cyanocobalamin, which contains a cyanide molecule.
-Vitamin B12 helps with overall circulatory system function and helps enhance the immune system in the body.
+Vitamin B12 helps with overall circulatory system function and helps enhance the immune system

 Bioperine® is a patented extract of black pepper that has significant ingredient absorption benefits.
 Known to enhance the absorption of other nutrients, Bioperine® is often used in conjunction with other pre-workout ingredients to help them absorb better.
 This is to ensure that your body can efficiently absorb the pre-workout ingredients to improve your workout.
 Bioperine® has also been shown to help stimulate the breakdown of fat during your workouts.

-In one study, Bioperine® was evaluated for its “ability to improve serum response of beta-carotene during oral supplementation using a double-blind, crossover study design.
+, Bioperine® was evaluated for its “ability to improve serum response of beta-carotene during oral supplementation using a double-blind, crossover study design.
 The results indicate that significantly greater in serum beta-carotene occurred during supplementation with beta carotene plus piperine compared to beta-carotene plus placebo.” (“Piperine, an alkaloid derived from black pepper, increases the response of beta-carotene during 14-days of oral beta-carotene supplementation.”
 1999.
 Para.
 1)

 Your Search for the Best Pre-Workout Supplement is Over